-This has some people even more excited than the upcoming changes to Trials of Osiris or even the fight against cheaters.
-And I can’t blame them: Fashion is a big deal in Destiny 2!
+Some people are even more excited about Transmog than the upcoming changes to Trials of Osiris or even the fight against cheaters.
+And I can’t blame them: Fashion is a big deal in Destiny 2.

-What is Transmog: Transmogrification (commonly referred to as transmog) gives players the ability to replace the appearance of your armor and weapons with those of other items.
+What is Transmog: Armor Synthesis (the name given to transmog in Destiny 2 will give players the ability to replace the appearance of your armor and weapons with those of other items.

 How will Transmog work in Destiny 2?